viamrobotics/docs/docs/tutorials/get-started/try-viam-sdk.md

 {{< /tabs >}}

 {{< alert title="Tip" color="tip" >}}
-If you are [renting your rover](https://app.viam.com/try), go to the **CONTROL** tab, and make sure you can monitor the camera feed from your rover.
+If you are [renting your rover](https://app.viam.com/try), go to the **control** tab, and make sure you can monitor the camera feed from your rover.
 {{< /alert >}}

 When you run your code, your robot moves in a square.